Aantrreksh/GRASS-GIS-Addons-Code-Repository/README.md

 If you aim at becoming code maintainer with full write access, this must be formally requested, see here for details:
 <https://trac.osgeo.org/grass/wiki/HowToContribute#WriteaccesstotheGRASSaddonsrepository>

+Created With, Tenslor Flow & Python
+Created By, Aantrreksh